Herbalife Nutrition (NYSE:HLF) Updates Q1 2022 Earnings Guidance

 Herbalife Nutrition (NYSE:HLF – Get Rating) issued an update on its first quarter 2022 earnings guidance on Wednesday morning.
 The company provided earnings per share guidance of $0.800-$1.000 for the period.
 The company issued revenue guidance of $1.35 billion-$1.44 billion.Herbalife Nutrition also updated its FY 2022 guidance to $4.250-$4.750 EPS.

-Herbalife Nutrition (NYSE:HLF – Get Rating) last released its quarterly earnings data on Wednesday, February 23rd.
-The company reported $0.57 EPS for the quarter, missing the consensus estimate of $0.64 by ($0.07).
+Herbalife Nutrition (NYSE:HLF – Get Rating) last issued its quarterly earnings results on Wednesday, February 23rd.
+The company reported $0.57 earnings per share for the quarter, missing the consensus estimate of $0.59 by ($0.02).
+Herbalife Nutrition had a negative return on equity of 38.29% and a net margin of 7.71%.
 The business had revenue of $1.32 billion during the quarter, compared to analysts’ expectations of $1.36 billion.
-Herbalife Nutrition had a net margin of 7.71% and a negative return on equity of 38.29%.
-The firm’s revenue was down 6.6% on a year-over-year basis.
-During the same period last year, the company earned $0.71 earnings per share.
-Research analysts expect that Herbalife Nutrition will post 4.21 EPS for the current year.
+During the same quarter in the previous year, the company posted $0.71 earnings per share.
+The company’s quarterly revenue was down 6.6% compared to the same quarter last year.
+As a group, research analysts expect that Herbalife Nutrition will post 4.21 EPS for the current year.

-A number of institutional investors have recently added to or reduced their stakes in HLF.
-Deutsche Bank AG boosted its stake in shares of Herbalife Nutrition by 22.9% in the fourth quarter.
-Deutsche Bank AG now owns 1,236,855 shares of the company’s stock valued at $50,625,000 after purchasing an additional 230,591 shares during the period.
-Sei Investments Co. boosted its holdings in Herbalife Nutrition by 41.5% in the 4th quarter.
-Sei Investments Co. now owns 364,960 shares of the company’s stock worth $14,938,000 after acquiring an additional 107,102 shares during the period.
-Morgan Stanley boosted its holdings in Herbalife Nutrition by 28.8% in the 2nd quarter.
-Morgan Stanley now owns 317,348 shares of the company’s stock worth $16,734,000 after acquiring an additional 70,957 shares during the period.
-BlackRock Inc. boosted its holdings in Herbalife Nutrition by 0.9% in the 4th quarter.
-BlackRock Inc. now owns 4,223,794 shares of the company’s stock worth $172,881,000 after acquiring an additional 38,740 shares during the period.
-Finally, Nuveen Asset Management LLC boosted its stake in shares of Herbalife Nutrition by 15.0% during the 4th quarter.
-Nuveen Asset Management LLC now owns 269,813 shares of the company’s stock valued at $11,044,000 after buying an additional 35,206 shares during the last quarter.
+A number of hedge funds and other institutional investors have recently made changes to their positions in HLF.
+Glenmede Trust Co.
+NA acquired a new stake in shares of Herbalife Nutrition in the 4th quarter worth $211,000.
+Cubist Systematic Strategies LLC boosted its position in shares of Herbalife Nutrition by 15.0% in the 4th quarter.
+Cubist Systematic Strategies LLC now owns 46,056 shares of the company’s stock worth $1,885,000 after purchasing an additional 6,023 shares in the last quarter.
+Legal & General Group Plc boosted its position in shares of Herbalife Nutrition by 0.3% in the 4th quarter.
+Legal & General Group Plc now owns 177,023 shares of the company’s stock worth $7,246,000 after purchasing an additional 448 shares in the last quarter.
+Nuveen Asset Management LLC boosted its position in shares of Herbalife Nutrition by 15.0% in the 4th quarter.
+Nuveen Asset Management LLC now owns 269,813 shares of the company’s stock worth $11,044,000 after purchasing an additional 35,206 shares in the last quarter.
+Finally, Sei Investments Co. boosted its position in shares of Herbalife Nutrition by 41.5% in the 4th quarter.
+Sei Investments Co. now owns 364,960 shares of the company’s stock worth $14,938,000 after purchasing an additional 107,102 shares in the last quarter.

 Herbalife Nutrition Ltd. is a holding company, which engages in the development and sale of nutrition solutions.
 It operates through the following segments: North America, Mexico, South and Central America, Europe, Middle East, and Africa, Asia pacific, and China.
 The company was founded by Mark Reynolds Hughes in February 1980 and is headquartered in George Town, Cayman Islands.